The Shapley Value of Tuples in Query Answering: Complexity Results

-By an elementary algebraic manipulation of $A$ (i.e., multiplying each column by the constant $j!$ and reversing the order of the columns), we obtain the matrix with the coefficients $a_{i,j}=(i+j+1)!$ that Bacher~\cite{determinants2002} proved to be non-singular (and, in fact, that $\prod_{i=0}^{n-1} i!(i+1)!$ is its determinant).
+From these equations we now extract a system $Ax=y$ of $n+1$ equations over $n+1$ variables (i.e., $|\is(g,0)|,\dots,|\is(g,n)|$), where each $S_j$ stands for \revthree{$1-\shapley(D_j,\cqrst,f)$}. \revone{ } By an elementary algebraic manipulation of $A$ (i.e., dividing each column $j$ by the constant $j!$ and reversing the order of the columns), we obtain the matrix with the coefficients $a_{i,j}=(i+j+1)!$ that Bacher~\cite{determinants2002} proved to be non-singular (and, in fact, that $\prod_{i=0}^{n-1} i!(i+1)!$ is its determinant).
 We then solve the system as discussed earlier to obtain $|\is(g,k)|$ for each $k$, and, consequently, compute the value $\is(g)=\sum_{k=0}^n \is(g,k)$. } \end{proof}

 { Finally, we show that computing $\shapley(D,q,f)$ is hard for any non-hierarchical Boolean CQ $q$ without self-joins, by constructing a reduction from the problem of computing $\shapley(D,\cqrst,f)$.
 As aforementioned, our reduction is very similar to the corresponding reduction of Dalvi and Suciu~\cite{DBLP:conf/vldb/DalviS04}, and we give it here for completeness.
 We will also use this result in Section~\ref{sec:measures}.